awesomemotive/easy-digital-downloads/readme.txt

 * Fix: Currency symbol is prefixed with minus sign in PHP 8 on some interfaces.
 * Fix: Prevent multi purchase mode from reporting as enabled if a product does not have variable pricing turned on.
 * Fix: Deprecation notices in PHP 8.
+* Improvement: Stripe - When using the filter to adjust Stripe Element styles, we now merge those styles with the default generated ones.
+* Improvement: Stripe - The `edds_is_zero_decimal_currency()` function now accepts an optional `$currency` parameter, so you can check any currency instead of just the shop's selected currency.
+* Fix: Stripe - Fatal error when attempting to perform old database upgrades.
+* Fix: Stripe - Undefined index notice with Stripe Connect.

 = 2.10.5, May 20, 2021 =
 * Fix: Unexpected checkout fields may become required when they weren't before, after a discount code is applied.